thaitwo/dribbble/README.md

+**Unfortunately, Dribbble now requires OAuth and no longer allows calls to get shots from other users.**

 # Dribbble

 This project uses AJAX to request the most recent images (aka shots) from Dribbble from the categories "Debuts", "Team Shots" and "Playoffs" and inserts them into the app webpage under their corresponding category tab.